MateuszMyalski/fsfs-emulator/README.md

     - [X] `mount` - sets the disk as mounted
     - [X] `unmount` - sets the disk as unmounted
 - CLI emulator
-  - [ ] displays all action that the file system can perfom
+  - [X] displays all action that the file system can perfom
-  - [ ] pack files into the emulated disk
+  - [X] pack files into the emulated disk
-  - [ ] unpack files from emulated disk
+  - [X] unpack files from emulated disk
-  - [ ] displays found virtual disks
-  - [ ] displays stats of the disk and file system
+  - [X] displays stats of the disk and file system
 - Tests
   - [X] Disk space emulator
     - [X] `create`